semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 **Full example**

 Ok.
-Remember Jon Snow ?
+Remember Jon Snow?
 We created his biography in the first article.
 Let's take the sentence I used to describe him:

 > Jon Snow (15) is the bastard son of Eddard Stark, the lord of Winterfell.
 He is the half-brother of Arya, Sansa, Bran, Rickon and Robb.